-The SRR classification recommends that, Residential development in the SRR areas shall occur as singlefamily dwellings at a density of one dwelling per 1-5 gross acres.
+The SRR classification recommends that, Residential development in the SRR areas shall occur as single-family dwellings at a density of one dwelling per 1-5 gross acres.
 Where more than two dwellings are constructed - as part of a residential project in the SRR classification - the average density within that project should be 1 dwelling unit per 2.5 acres on a project-by-project basis.
 Cluster housing and the use of the planned unit development concept may occur, so long as the resulting residential density is no greater than that possible under conventional development standards and provided that such clustering furthers valuable environmental objectives such as stated in the Environment Plan and is consistent with fire and rescue service objectives.
 The lower end of the density range for the SRR classification should be proposed with a rezoning application.
 Higher densities shall be achieved through negotiation at the rezoning stage, not to exceed average densities established in this category.

 In bringing this CPA application forward, the County considered several alternatives.
 One alternative was to designate the SRR, Semi-Rural Residential classification on the entire property.
-The second alternative was to specifically identify and designate the areas desired to be classified as POS, Parks and Open Space and CRHS, County Registered Historic Sites to provide long term assurances to the County regarding the ultimate layout and development options for this property.
+The second alternative was to specifically identify and designate the areas desired to be classified as POS, Parks and Open Space and CRHS, County Registered Historic Sites to capture the intent of the application to preserve and protect these areas from future development.
 The POS and CRHS provides greater protection of the natural resources in these areas and incentivizes the developer to utilize the cluster style development.
-As currently proposed in the concurrent rezoning, the Applicant is requesting a total overall project density of 2.87ac/du vs the stated SRR average of 2.5 ac/du.
-The higher density was requested based on the proposed designation of POS and CRHS on more than 50% of the property.
+As currently proposed in the concurrent rezoning, the Applicant is requesting a total overall project density of 3.32 ac/du vs the stated SRR average of 2.5 ac/du.
+This proposed density was requested based on the designation of POS and CRHS on approximately 57% of the property.

-Surrounding Land Uses - Changing the Long Range Land Use designation from Agricultural or Estate (AE), Environmental Resources (ER), and Semi-Rural Residential (SRR) to Agricultural or Estate, Semi-Rural Residential (SRR), Parks and Open Space (POS), and County Registered Historic Sites (CRHS) is compatible with the surrounding area; this undeveloped parcel is surrounded by rural residential communities that have been developed as single family residential homes on lots ranging from one acre to 10 acres, and zoned SR-1, A-1, and SR-5.
-Lots to the north have an average density of 2.17 acres per unit.
+Surrounding Land Uses - Changing the Long Range Land Use designation from Agricultural or Estate (AE), Environmental Resources (ER), and Semi-Rural Residential (SRR) to Agricultural or Estate (AE), Semi-Rural Residential (SRR), Parks and Open Space (POS), and County Registered Historic Sites (CRHS) is compatible with the surrounding area; this undeveloped parcel is surrounded by rural residential communities that have been developed as single family residential homes on lots ranging from one acre to 10 acres, and zoned A-1, SR-1, and SR-5.
+In review of existing subdivisions in the area lots to the north have an average density of 2.17 acres per unit.
 Lots to the east in the Development Area have an average density of 1.63 acres per unit.
 To the west in the Rural Area, lots have an average density of 5.52 acres per unit.
-The Applicant submitted a concurrent rezoning for SR-1 development, at a density of 2.87 acres per dwelling unit, (See Attachment A for a map showing the general location of the amendment request and an Area Density Exhibit that reflects surrounding developments.)
+The Applicant submitted a concurrent rezoning for SR-1 development, at a density of 3.32 acres per dwelling unit, (See Attachment A for a map showing the general location of the amendment request and an Area Density Exhibit that reflects surrounding lot sizes.)